microsoft/FluidFramework/docs/docs/container-and-component-loading.md

 ![Appendix 1](./container-and-component-loading-11.jpg)

 Great!
-Now we’ve loaded our entire `Container` plus our two Components.
-But we don’t actually have anything rendered on the page.
+Now we've loaded our entire `Container` plus our two Components.
+But we don't actually have anything rendered on the page.
 All these objects just exist in memory.

 ## Requesting and Routing